lonycell/grafana.v7/docs/sources/features/dashboard/links.md

 ## Panel links

 Each panel can have its own set of links that are shown in the upper left corner of the panel.
 You can link to any available URL, including dashboards, panels, or external sites.
-You can even [control the time range](https://grafana.com/docs/grafana/latest/reference/timerange/#controlling-time-range-using-url) to ensure the user is zoomed in on the right data in Grafana.
+You can even [control the time range](https://grafana.com/docs/grafana/latest/reference/timerange/#controlling-time-range-using-url) to ensure the user is zoomed in on the right data in ThingSPIN.

 Click the icon on the top left corner of a panel to see available panel links.
 To see an example of panel links in action, check out [this demo](https://play.grafana.org/d/000000156/dashboard-with-panel-link?orgId=1).